 Transport layer – This layer is responsible for supporting the architecture’s core network by acting as a gateway linking access layers and IP networks (ranging from Application servers for supplementary and other services, from SMS, Call-Forwarding or even more sophisticated services such as IP-TV).

 The image below shows ng-voice’s IMS architectural framework.

-The IMS core or the control layer is responsible for providing session control and governing communications based on subscription information and network policies.
-Below we have stated the roles of each element in the IMS core.
+The IMS or the control layer is responsible for providing session control and governing communications based on subscription information and network policies.
+Below we have stated the roles of each element in the IMS.

 1- P-CSCF – Proxy Call/Session Control Function